'Pick 'Em' Challenge: California Southern Section high school basketball quarterfinals

 High School on SI, powered SBLive Sports, is taking its engagement to new heights.

-Welcome to the March Madness of high school basketball with the Playoff Pick 'Em challenge, which allows users to guess the winner of each game in each round of the upcoming 2025 CIF Central Coast Section playoffs in boys and girls' basketball.
+Welcome to the March Madness of high school basketball with the Playoff Pick 'Em challenge, which allows users to guess the winner of each game in each round of the upcoming 2025 CIF California Regional boys basketball tournament.

-After a week of play, we are headed to the quarterfinals Tuesday night!
+First-round play begins Tuesday for Divisions 1-5 and for the Open Division on Wednesday

-The Pick 'Em is accessible in every division except the Open Division, because the Open Division is not a bracket-style format.
+The Pick 'Em is accessible in every division including Division 6 which only takes place in Northern California.

 Once you've locked in your picks, simply save your selections and wait to see where you sit on the Pick 'Em leaderboard at the end of each round.